groundh0g/jekyllfaces/docs/01-where-does-it-go.md

 Jekyll Faces provides several specific folders to house content for certain features.

 * `books/` - If you want to write a book, consider using markdown.
 Jekyll Faces will keep track of your progress and book stats.
-* `contributors/` - Whether it's just you (or a team of content creators) churning out text for the site, you can list the bio(s) here.
 * `docs/` - Does your project need to provide documentation to the users?
 Put your markdown in this folder to present the content to the reader with a table of contents sidebar.
 * `webapps/` - If you're building a static web application, you can host it here to wrap the app with blog, news, and documentation.
 * `soon/index.md` - This is the page that renders the "Coming Soon" landing page.
 No voodoo here.
 Just make tweaks to this page directly.